 Download on the App StoreKey voices

-- William Kaysing (1922–2005) — former Rocketdyne technical writer; author of We Never Went to the Moon (1976), the foundational book-length hoax text.
+- Bill Kaysing (1922-2005) — former Rocketdyne technical writer (1956-1963) during F-1 engine development; author of We Never Went to the Moon: America's Thirty Billion Dollar Swindle (1976), the foundational book-length hoax text.

-- Bart Sibrel — filmmaker; A Funny Thing Happened on the Way to the Moon (2001) and subsequent works; best-known post-2000 hoax advocate.
+- Bart Sibrel — filmmaker; A Funny Thing Happened on the Way to the Moon (2001), Astronauts Gone Wild (2004), A Moonshot Hoax (2020); the best-known post-2000 hoax advocate; subject of the September 9, 2002 Aldrin punch incident.

-- Ralph René (1933–2008) — self-taught engineer; author of NASA Mooned America!
-(1994), focused on the engineering argument.
+- Ralph René (1933-2008) — self-taught engineer; author of NASA Mooned America!
+(1994), focused on the engineering and radiation arguments.

-- Mark Gray — producer of When We Left Earth (2008, Discovery Channel) — the most comprehensive mainstream Apollo video archive.
+- Mark Gray — producer of When We Left Earth (2008, Discovery Channel), the most comprehensive mainstream Apollo video archive.

 The official position